 When Life Hands You Roasted Buckwheat (a.k.a Kasha)….

-…you make meatballs and mushroom gravy to go with it.
-Continuing the subject of my husband overbuying stuff … For some very poorly understood reason, my husband has an enormous fear of running out of roasted buckwheat, a.k.a kasha.
-And as I want to blame it on this COVID 19 situation, I hate to admit that said fear has always accompanied our family.
-And since ever-present Internet is a part of our
+When life hands you roasted buckwheat… you make meatballs and mushroom gravy to go with it.
+Continuing the subject of my husband overbuying things — for some very poorly understood reason, he has an enormous fear of running out of roasted buckwheat, a.k.a. kasha.
+I want to blame it on the COVID-19 situation, but I have to admit that said fear has always accompanied our family.
+So I went looking for new ways to use up the stockpile and landed on these tender pork-and-beef meatballs smothered in a rich, earthy mushroom gravy, spooned generously over a bed of nutty buckwheat.
+Comfort food at its most stubbornly Polish.

 Ingredients